xaur/proposal/propsals/proposal-phase-2.md

 Because of COVID-19, all the event rooms were closed and meetings were prohibited, so we did our best in this period to organize and participate in events.

 * [Blockchain, AI, and Big Data](https://decredcommunity.github.io/events/index/20210206.1) in Casablanca, Morocco.
-On the occasion of Decred's 5th birthday, I took the opportunity to organize an event with [Moroccan Organization of Young Decision-Makers OMJD](https://www.facebook.com/OMJDC).
+On the occasion of Decred's 5th birthday, I took the opportunity to organize an event with [Moroccan Organization of Young Decision-Makers](https://www.facebook.com/OMJDC) (OMJD).
 There were 3 talks on machine learning, big data, and blockchains.
 In the latter, I talked about how Decred blockchain was used in Brazil municipal elections.
 20 people were expected but 40 showed up and ~500 watched it live.
 In the end, there was a small celebration of the anniversary.

 * [Arab Blockchain Week 2021](https://decredcommunity.github.io/events/index/20210612.1) - Whova, Internet.
 Arab Blockchain Week is a decentralized community-organized initiative.
 There was no single owner but a group of supporters sharing their passion about blockchain technology, education, business and the importance of empowering the Arab community in blockchain for a better future.
 I introduced on-chain and off-chain governance and examples of both in Decred (see links and slides in the [report](https://decredcommunity.github.io/events/index/20210612.1)).